-Students who want to pursue majors within this interest area tend to be analytical thinkers who are very process oriented.
+Students who want to pursue majors within the computers, math and data area tend to be analytical thinkers who are very process oriented.

 They like problem solving, working with computers, coding, formulas, and the "what ifs".
 They thrive on attention to detail, like to study patterns and are generally practical, orderly, and like structures and systems.
 Sound like you?